 IoT Security is provided only by the connected UE.
 Further security measures are for implementation at the IoT level applications.

 5.42 Low mobility devices

-5.42.1 Use case description
+5.42.1 Description

 Many sensor type devices will be stationary, or have very low mobility.
 For example, devices may be embedded in a building, bridge, or other structure to monitor for motion, air quality, moisture, etc. These sensors may be manually or automatically activated when they are deployed in the area to be monitored.
 Upon activation, the device is authenticated and registered with the network and registers with the sensor monitoring service/application.